-From Margaret on June 14th, 2010 in Kitchen Remodel
+From Dean Dowd on June 14, 2010 in Kitchen Remodel

 Whether you can boast a newly remodeled kitchen, or are using a temporary kitchen until time for your next move, you can create a streamlined, enviable working space.
 The major personalizing and perfecting will not be huge redesign projects, but rather, planning and professionalizing your kitchen.
 Here are three essential steps to get you on your way to enjoying your kitchen space better and perfecting that coq au vin.

 #1 Create Areas.
 Accumulate materials and equipment according to where youll use them in the kitchen.
 Put oils and vinegars in the cabinet beside the stove, dry goods together, canned goods together.
 Put the pots and spatulas within arms reach of where youll need them.
 Child herself kept baking materials and equipment grouped in one cupboard, for instance.